This guidance explains the requirements of our CPD scheme and where activities should be recorded.

 Air Quality – 5 x one-day courses

 Based on updated Local Air Quality Management (LAQM) Guidance, UWE’s Air Quality Management Resource Centre (AQMRC) offers a suite of online Air Quality short courses.
 This suite consists of five distinct courses which can be taken all together or as individual days.

 Delivered as self-learning (materials access only) or blended learning (materials + live session), each topic provides you with a set of interactive web-based materials to work through in advance of a live online contact session with the course leaders and your peers, providing an opportunity to discuss the materials in more depth and undertake related activities to that topic.

-The courses are accredited by IES and IAQM; those accessing the materials and competing the online live session will be issued with a Certificate of Attendance from UWE Bristol for 3 CPD hours + self-study, which you can then present to IES.
+The courses are endorsed by IAQM; those accessing the materials and competing the online live session will be issued with a Certificate of Attendance from UWE Bristol for 3 CPD hours + self-study, which you can then present to IES.

-UWE Alumni Materials + Live session (recommended): £182 per topic or £910 for all 5 topics
+UWE Alumni/Student Materials + Live session (recommended): £182 per topic or £910 for all 5 topics

 Booking forms and further information available from links course webpages or contact the Professional Development Team directly: Professional.FET@uwe.ac.uk